parkermac/LO/traps_notes/pre_notes/README.md

 This folder contains the scripts that generate climatologies for TRAPS and that map TRAPS to the model grid.
 Details of each can be found below.

 ---
+## ecology_excel2netCDF.py

+This script converts all of Ecology's raw data from excel format to netCDF format.

+Note: Users do not need to run this script.
+It was already run during TRAPS development, and users can simply use the output .nc files provided on perigee in auroral's LO_data folder.
+The script is provided here for completion only.

+---
 ## make_climatology scripts

 The climatology scripts condense the 1999-2017 Ecology timeseries data into yearly climatologies for each source.
 This section describes how these scripts work.